bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 A linked list in which the node at the tail of the list instead of having a null pointer points back to the start of the list thus both ends of the list can be accessed using a single pointer

 It can be a :
-+ Circular singly list - the last node is conected to the first or a
++ Circular singly list - the last node is connected to the first or a
 + Circular doubly linked list - the last node is connected to the first node as well as  the first node is connected to the last node(double way)

-## Non-Linear Data tructures
+## Non-Linear Data structures

 ### Graph DS